Common Reasons Life Insurance Does Not Pay Out

 3. Non-disclosure

-One of the most common reasons life insurance won’t pay out is not disclosing information.
-Otherwise called dishonesty, and depending on the nature of the dishonesty on the policyholder’s application, it could very well be downright lying.
+One of the most common reasons life insurance won’t pay out is failure to disclose information.
+Otherwise, this is called dishonesty, and depending on the nature of the dishonesty in the policyholder’s application, it could be outright lying.

 It could cross over into the suicide clause of policies if the person were to take out the insurance plan without disclosing a mental health condition.

-A poll carried out by Zurich Insurance found that 20% of UK life insurance policyholders had admitted to lying on their applications.
-Ten percent state that fear of the consequences of not telling the truth is worse.
+A poll carried out by Zurich Insurance found that 20% of UK life insurance policyholders admitted to lying on their applications.
+Ten per cent state that fear of the consequences of not telling the truth isworse.

-Another interesting point that the poll highlighted was that 32% of applicants are more comfortable lying on online applications rather than over the phone.
-If you are tempted to spin some words to camouflage the truth – think of your family and don’t do it.
+Another interesting point the poll highlighted was that 32% of applicants are more comfortable lying on online applications than over the phone.
+If you are tempted to spin some words to camouflage the truth, think of your family, and don’t do it.

-It would be devastating to pay monthly premiums for 10+ years and not receive a payout simply because you forgot or didn’t mention some details on your life insurance application.
+It would be devastating to pay monthly premiums for 10+ years and not receive a payout simply because you forgot to mention or omitted some details on your life insurance application.

 Mentioning you have a terminal illness, addiction, or something insignificant like frequent headaches is worth saying to policy providers.